Background pattern

 • Increased liver enzymes

-• Rhabdomyolysis (destruction or inflammation of muscle that leads to severe muscle pain and weakness)
+• Rhabdomyolysis (destruction or inflammation of muscle that occurs with severe muscle pain and weakness)

-• Anaphylactic reactions, such as anaphylactic shock, angioedema (rapidly progressive swelling of the skin, subcutaneous tissues, mucous membranes or submucosal tissues) and pruritus
+• Anaphylactic reactions, such as anaphylactic shock, angioedema (rapidly progressing swelling of the skin, subcutaneous tissues, mucous membranes, or submucosal tissues) and pruritus

 • Dizziness